🚀 See Middesk in action with an instant, self-guided demo

 The most efficient option is to use a database tool that specializes in looking up business information (like EIN numbers), such as Middesk.
 These solutions are set up to search several of the official sources listed below at once, so you know you’re getting the information from a reliable source.
 They’re also configured to refresh the information at regular intervals, so you don’t have to worry about the information being out of date.
 And they work extremely quickly, which is great for smoothing onboarding processes while staying compliant with KYB obligations.

 The main drawback is that it costs money.
 But several of the options below do as well, and are much slower and/or less accurate at finding the information you’re looking for.
+Using an EIN search tool also serves as an early risk signal, and can be an early indicator that a B2B relationship shouldn’t proceed.
+When leveraged properly, this can actually save you expenses by acting as an early warning sign.

 2. Manually search state and federal websites